IAmBaut/ImgboardTools/README.md

     python ImgboardTools.py -h

+which will display the help window:

+      -h, --help            show this help message and exit -a ANONYMIZE          Delete identifying EXIF data on a jpg. [filename] -w WEBM            Change "title" metadata of a webm. [title,(inputfilename=vid.webm),(outputfilename=inputfilename)] -m MIX             Hide image in another image. [thumbnail_img, hidden_img,(mode{L,RGB,RGBA,CMYK})] -g GREYIFY         Hide image on grey background. [imagepath,(R,G,B)] -c CURSE           Curse a webm or mp4 video file length [inputfile,(outputfile)]

+Note that the help messages of argparse have some custom syntax:

+* Brackets [] contain the expected arguments.
+* Arguments in parentheses () are optional.
+* Arguments in braces {} are possible example values.

+## Examples

+So for example to mix two images you would call:

+    python ImgboardTools.py -m front.png back.png

 Features so far (checked means implemented):

 - [x] Anonymize images by deleting EXIF data out of them.